 Many parents have asked us to check the resources that their children’s schools are using to teach Relationship and Sex Education (RSE) and Personal, Social, Health and Economic education (PSHE).
 We’ve been extremely concerned by the safeguarding failings in some of these.

-The latest DfE guidance is very clear that if schools use external providers they must use resources which are evidence-based, contain facts from credible sources, and do not reinforce harmful stereotypes.
+The latest DfE guidance is very clear that if schools use external providers they must use resources which are evidence-based.
+They should contain facts from credible sources, and should not reinforce harmful stereotypes.

-Providers should develop resources with the understanding that some children are subject to child sexual abuse and exploitation, and the teaching of RSE may be distressing, triggering or bring about feelings of guilt.
+Providers should develop resources with the understanding that some children are subject to child sexual abuse and exploitation, and the teaching of PSHE / RSE may be distressing, triggering or bring about feelings of guilt.
 All children should be taught that their boundaries are important.

-Please note that we have not been able to check every resource at this point: just because a provider is not in this guide does NOT mean there are no problems with it – please ask for a copy, check it and contact the school you have any concerns.
+Please note that we have not been able to check every resource at this point: just because a provider is not in this guide does NOT mean there are no problems with it.
+Please ask for a copy, check it and contact the school you have any concerns.
 If you also send it to us we may include it in part two.